Assassin's Creed: Syndicate (2015). Notable Bugs, Tips, Strange Observations, Fun Diversions, etc.

 Player can encounter themselves in the train.
 Advise player to just ignore yourself, you'll go away eventually.

 Rooks cannot pathfind in a lot of situations, especially the train.
 Only one area where tracks are flat with ground.
 Rooks also have trouble getting/staying on moving train, die a lot.
 If you are in an elevated station, and Rooks are street level, they usually can't find you and just stand around doing nothing.
-Take about FIVE steps down to street level which puts you in range and they scramble around corners/up the stairs to meet you, full of vim and vigor.
+Take about FIVE steps down to street level which puts you in range and they will then scramble around corners/up the stairs to meet you, full of vim and vigor.
 Why is there a range at all?
 If you hijack an omnibus and do not move, your Rooks will stop adoring you if there's a gps route.
 They will follow the gps route for awhile (edge of range? just beyond?) and stop there.
-Then change the gps routing so it's no longer on the street that they're on, and they still just sit there.
+Then if you change the gps routing so it's no longer on the street that they're on, they still just sit there.
 Probably because they're just beyond the range.
 Double logic.

 Rooks die on the train randomly, even if they're all grouped together with you in the middle of a mail car, for example.